netxmace/hacktoberfest-guide-website/README.md

 ## Todo
-- [ ] overflow-x on the pre tags only on small screens
+- [x] overflow-x on the pre tags only on small screens
+- [ ] add footer